 What is a lean startup?

-A lean startup is a methodology that tests the viability of a startup company or product through experimentation and hypothesis testing.
+This is a methodology developed by Eric Ries that tests the viability of a startup company or product through experimentation and hypothesis testing.
 This method is based on gauging the interest of customers to produce a product or service with a built-in market.